Bullying, Harassment, and Prohibited Action Initiative

 - Industries with a large number of complaints submitted to WorkSafeBC

-Bullying, harassment, and prohibited action are provincial occupational health and safety issues that pose a risk to the physical and mental health and safety of workers.
-In 2019, WorkSafeBC responded to over 5,000 inquiries and complaints directly related to bullying, harassment, and prohibited action.
-A team of specially trained officers also responded to over 1,000 bullying and harassment questionnaires, and more than 500 prohibited action complaints.
+Bullying, harassment, and prohibited actions are occupational health and safety issues that pose a risk to the physical and mental health and safety of workers.

-Inspections completed in 2019 and 2020 show that the majority of employers have compliant bullying and harassment policies, procedures, and training in place.
-However, employer investigations into bullying and harassment demonstrate that many employers are still unsure how to address the issue in their workplace.
-Beginning in 2021, WorkSafeBC will increase support for employers to ensure that compliance requirements are understood.
+Inspections completed in 2019 and 2020 show that many employers have compliant bullying and harassment policies, procedures, and training in place.
+However, inspections focusing on employer investigations into bullying and harassment demonstrate that many employers are still unsure how to effectively address the issue in their workplace.
+WorkSafeBC will continue to support employers and workers to ensure that compliance requirements are understood.

 The goals of the Bullying, Harassment, and Prohibited Action Initiative are to: